tasmota/docs/docs/ULP.md

     ULP.run()
 ```

-After executing it the builtin LED should blink (if wired to the usual GPIO 2).
+After executing it the built in LED should blink (if wired to the usual GPIO 2).
 You can change the wake intervals on-the-fly with i.e. `ULP.wake_period(1, 800000)` in the Berry console.

 Now on to something more complex with wake from deep sleep.